An Intervention Short Story

 Standing in the doorway he saw a handful of men around the bar, just a couple at a table, a girl serving.
 All the talk stopped and they all gazed at him with a mix of curiosity and mild hostility that he imagined would be shown to all strangers in such remote areas.
 But with no talk there was no data for his translation software to work on so he could say nothing and he just stood there looking blank.

 “*** don’t like **** people.
 Who are you **** frighten people ******* ****?”
 The third man’s words were only partially translated as the software rapidly learnt the local language.
 Jack knew Illy would be picking up the increasing speed of his heartbeat and would be ready to urge restraint.
 He glanced at his staff and pack, dumped on the floor nearby by one of the thugs.
 He saw the man open his mouth again and decided to beat him to it.
-He could either slowly pick his words from his neural comms virtual display, or speak out loud and have a speaker in the staff repeat in their language.
+He could either slowly pick his words from his neural comms virtual display or speak out loud and have a speaker in the staff repeat in their language.
 Neither was going to work.
 He needed more time to question them but was pretty sure he wasn’t going to get it if he said nothing.
 One of the thugs was turning towards him with a clenched fist, his intent blatantly obvious.

 -Please keep calm.- Illy’s voice in his head was exactly the message he expected.

 Jack relaxed his muscles before suddenly jerking free from both grips with a sudden twisting movement, then ducked and grabbed his staff.
 He moved fast, and he swung to strike his assailant across the forehead, intending to then jab at the second thug.
-But apparently there was more to this staff fighting than he realised, and the brute of a man was quicker than he looked, grabbing his own staff and deflecting Jack’s blow before bringing the other end around to hit Jack in the stomach.
+But apparently there was more to this staff fighting than he realised, and the brute of a man was quicker than he looked, using his own staff to deflect Jack’s blow before bringing the other end around to hit Jack in the stomach.
 It was slow enough to get past the missile deflection manip setting and hard enough to wind him badly.
 The second man used his staff to rap Jack’s knuckles, causing him to drop his own weapon which rolled away as he dropped to his knees.
 Struggling to breathe, he forced himself to think.
 First priority was survival, so he set the manips to detect and deflect slower objects.
 Then he called up fields to slow the movement of both his assailants and summoned the staff to fly back into his hands as he stood up.
 Their shock at seeing that, the strange dragging of their arms as they swung and the odd way their strikes seemed to miss or glance off rattled them both.
 Jack hit them both with two hard but not brutal blows before stepping back and gesturing them to stop.

 The third man also stepped back, wide-eyed, then tried to turn and run.
 Of course he could not turn or run, held as he was by an invisible force.
 Two more manifestations of this strange unseen energy held back the pair of henchmen as Jack came close to the leader and locked eyes.